JanePratley/janepratley.github.io/pages/contact.md

 # Contact

-### Any questions or queries?
-Use the contact form.
+Please use this form for any questions or queries.
+I'll get back to you as soon as I can.

+Thanks,
+Jane

 <div class="panel">
-<iframe width="100%" height="650" frameborder="0" scrolling="no" src="https://markpratley.wufoo.com/forms/please-use-this-form-for-any-questions-or-queries/"></iframe>
+<iframe width="100%" height="650" frameborder="0" scrolling="no" src="https://markpratley.wufoo.com/forms/meu8crm1pl2gmq/"></iframe>
 </div>